 The casino group argued in court that their respective businesses would be harmed from the alleged unlawful competition.
 A license to offer online gambling cost each casino $10 mm.

-According to the testimony from Drew Svitko, Executive Director of the PA Lottery, the Pennsylvania online lottery currently has 100k player accounts and has generated $375 mm in revenue since it launched in May 2018.
+According to the testimony from Drew Svitko, Executive Director of the PA Lottery, the PA Lottery currently has 100k player accounts and has generated $375 mm in revenue since it launched in May 2018.
 The iLottery has generated $32 mm in profit on that revenue.